Using the Conversational Automation Interactions license

 A large company gets hundreds of the same IT support requests every day, like resetting passwords or fixing software installation problems.
 These requests overwhelm the helpdesk, causing delays, higher costs, and a bad experience for employees.

-Solution Automation Co-Pilot + Conversational Automation Interactions
+Solution: Automation Co-Pilot + Conversational Automation Interactions

 The company uses Automation Co-Pilot with Conversational Automation.
 This lets employees fix common IT problems through and easy chat interface in Microsoft Teams.